5-Minute Math Fact Fluency Routine

 Students recite facts chorally.

-They correct errors and record their final score.
+They cross out errors, rewrite correct answers, and record their final score.

-If students do not complete both sides of the worksheet, it becomes homework for additional practice.
+If students do not complete both sides of the worksheet during practice, it becomes homework for additional practice.

 Timed drills become harmful when they are high-stakes, unpredictable, or punitive.